SCSModdingGuide/mappingguide/docs/index.md

 Attribution is a requirement of the license, a link back to the [github repo](https://github.com/SCSModdingGuide/mappingguide) will suffice.

 ## Contributing
-Outside contributions will be paramount.
-If you're experienced with the ETS2/ATS map editors, you're assistance in creating these guides would be greatly welcomed!
+Outside contributions will be paramount to making this guide comprehensive.
+If you're experienced with the ETS2/ATS map editors, your assistance in creating these guides would be greatly welcomed!
 You should contribute in one of the following ways

 ### Errors & Corrections
 If you spot typos or factual errors in these guides, but don't plan on making large contributions, please create an entry in the [Issues tab](https://github.com/SCSModdingGuide/mappingguide/issues) of the Github repo.